-7 The word 'mitigation' is used in this Policy Document in the technical sense in which it is used by the IPCC: "a human intervention to reduce emissions or enhance the sinks of greenhouse gases."
-This is essentially the same sense in which the word was used in the 2007 Policy Document ("Mitigation: an anthropogenic intervention to reduce the sources or enhance the sinks of greenhouse gases (IPCC)").
-Users of this Policy Document should not

-- 59. Given the high profile, global reach, and a broad mix of heritage typologies included within the World Heritage List, States Parties are encouraged to maximise the 'signalling' value and inspirational power of World Heritage properties to showcase 'win-win' mitigation practices that both reduce greenhouse gases and safeguard Outstanding Universal Value, with the potential to set international standards in heritage management. - 60.
+- [Paragraph as agreed by the Open-ended Working Group on 3 November] The 58.
+IPCC defines mitigation as "a human intervention to reduce emissions or enhance the sinks of greenhouse gases."
+IPCC's reports make clear that limiting global warming [Saint Vincent and the Grenadines, Netherlands, Switzerland, France: keep] [China: delete] to 1.5°C would require rapid, deep and in most cases immediate reductions, which would require reducing non-CO2 emissions, and deploying carbon dioxide removal (CDR) methods to counterbalance residual GHG emissions, farreaching transitions in the global economy, with deep emissions reductions in all sectors this decade, a wide portfolio of mitigation options and a significant upscaling of investments in those options.
+Within this context, this Policy Document encourages States Parties to the Convention to aim for a transition towards low emissions alternatives, as appropriate, for World Heritage properties management as soon as possible, [Saint Vincent and the Grenadines] taking into account the guiding principles of this Policy and // [USA: delete] [China: keep] in line with the aforementioned guiding principles of this Policy and in line with the Paris Agreement adopted under the UNFCCC. - 59.
+Given the high profile, global reach, and a broad mix of heritage typologies included within the World Heritage List, States Parties are encouraged to maximise the 'signalling' value and inspirational power of World Heritage properties to showcase 'win-win' mitigation practices that both reduce greenhouse gases and safeguard Outstanding Universal Value, with the potential to set international standards in heritage management. - 60.
 Noting that by representing some of the world's most outstanding natural ecosystems and by their important role in the mitigation of climate change with the large amount of carbon they store, the protection of natural World Heritage properties is considered the Convention's most impactful contribution to addressing climate change mitigation. - 61.
 World Heritage properties, especially natural, mixed and large-scale cultural landscapes, are among those places that might significantly contribute to climate mitigation by: - Safeguarding natural ecosystems that are carbon sinks; - When feasible and consistent with protecting Outstanding Universal Value, undertaking actions to enhance carbon sequestration in natural systems.